-Hathras case: AAP, other party leaders to stage protest at India Gate today
+Hathras case: AAP, Bhim Army party to stage protest at India Gate today

 New Delhi, Oct 02: The Aam Aadmi Party (AAP) has said that several senior party leaders and members of the Delhi legislative assembly (MLAs) would gather at the India Gate in the evening to protest against the gang rape and murder of a Dalit teenager by four upper caste men in Hathras, Uttar Pradesh earlier this week.